abhinav042/dang-thats-delish/readme.md

 ## What is this?

 A full-stack personal project "DANG!
-That's Delishh" made using @wesbos tutorials.
+That's Delishh" made using @wes tutorials.

 ## What did I use to make it